Which do you like better – writing for children or for adults?

 Who are your favorite authors?

-When I was a child my favorite author was Louise May Alcott.
-In fact, I became a writer, and adopted older children, as Jo did in Little Men!
-Children's authors that I admire include Richard Peck, Patricia MacLachlan, Cynthia Voigt, Katherine Paterson, Hilary McKay, Cynthia Lord, Mildred Taylor – and so many others!
-Favorite mystery authors include Sharyn McCrumb, Susan Wittig Albert, Katherine Hall Page, Carolyn Hart, Margaret Maron, P.J.
-Parrish, S.J.
-Rozan, Julia Spencer Fleming … it is so hard to choose!
+When I was a child my favorite author was Louisa May Alcott.
+In fact, when I grew up I became a writer and adopted older children, as Jo did in Little Men!
+Children’s authors I admire include Patricia MacLachlan, Cynthia Voigt, Katherine Paterson, Hilary McKay, Cynthia Lord, Mildred Taylor, Karen Hesse – and so many others!
+Favorite mystery authors include Margaret Maron, P.J.
+Parish, S.J.
+Rozan, Kate Flora, Paul Doiron, Carolyn Hart, Louise Penny, Linda Fairstein … it is so hard to choose.

 Granddaughters Samantha and Vanessa